Biggest attack in years kills 31 in China's troubled Xinjiang

 In recent weeks, China has intensified a crackdown on Uighurs in the region, jailing dozens for spreading extremist propaganda and manufacturing arms, among other charges.

-Christopher Johnson, a former China analyst at the CIA, said China's leadership may eventually realize that a policy of constantly tightening controls on Xinjiang may not be effective in preventing attacks.
+Christopher Johnson, a former China analyst at the CIA, said China's leadership may eventually realise that a policy of constantly tightening controls on Xinjiang may not be effective in preventing attacks.

 "I'm kind of doubtful that they are going to announce some sort of more liberal policy," said Johnson, who now works at the Center for Strategic and International Studies in Washington.